 Salem is a tiny city located in the state of Iowa.
-With a population of 387 people and just one neighborhood, Salem is the 409th largest community in Iowa.
-Much of the housing stock in Salem was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 386 people and just one neighborhood, Salem is the 409th largest community in Iowa.
+Salem has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Salem real estate is some of the most expensive in Iowa, although Salem house values don't compare to the most expensive real estate in the U.S.

-Salem is a blue-collar town, with 43.66% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Salem is generally considered to be a blue-collar town.
+43.66% of the Salem workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Salem is a city of sales and office workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Salem who work in sales jobs (12.68%), office and administrative support (11.97%), and healthcare suport services (8.45%).

 The per capita income in Salem in 2022 was $23,549, which is low income relative to Iowa and the nation.
 This equates to an annual income of $94,196 for a family of four.
 However, Salem contains both very wealthy and poor people as well.